-- PHA continues to work with the citywide Resident Advisory Board to open a new small business incubator at the Vaux Community Building.
-In tandem with PHA's new Workforce Center and Section 3 Resource Center, the program will provide training, technical assistance, and coaching to unleash the entrepreneurial talents of residents who want to start new businesses. - The Smoke Free Initiative prohibits smoking at all conventional, Low-Income Housing Tax Credit, and scattered site residential units for all existing and new developments.
+■ PHA is working with the citywide Resident Advisory Board to open a new small business incubator at the Vaux Community Building.
+In tandem with PHA's new Workforce Center and forthcoming Section 3 Resource Center, the program will provide training, technical assistance and coaching to unleash the entrepreneurial talents of residents who want to start new businesses.

+- The Smoke Free Initiative prohibits smoking at all conventional, Low-Income Housing Tax Credit and scattered site residential units for all existing and new developments.
 Procedures for implementation were developed with input from resident leadership and the Board.
 PHA coordinates the provision of smoking cessation information and/or assistance to all interested residents in conjunction with the Philadelphia Department of Public Health and other partners.
 In early 2017, Drexel University published its initial findings regarding air quality in PHA developments.
-The study found a 50 percent reduction in airborne nicotine and second-hand smoke exposure as a result of the implementation of this policy. - The joint PHA-City Assessment of Fair Housing actively engaged PHA residents in reviewing fair housing data, identifying priorities, and determining long-term goals.
+The study found a 50 percent reduction in airborne nicotine and second-hand smoke exposure as a result of implementation of this policy. - The joint PHA-City Assessment of Fair Housing actively engaged PHA residents in reviewing fair housing data, identifying priorities and determining long-term goals.
 PHA residents participated throughout the process, both in citywide stakeholder meetings and in discussions specifically geared to PHA resident concerns.
-Resident leaders actively supported implementation of a citywide AFH survey, and were directly instrumental in ensuring that over 1,100 PHA residents completed the survey. - Choice Neighborhoods Initiative Planning Grant (CNI) Sharswood/Blumberg -The CNI planning process included extensive community engagement for the development of the transformation plan.
+Resident leaders actively supported implementation of a citywide AFH survey, and were directly instrumental in ensuring that over 1,100 PHA residents completed the survey. - Choice Neighborhoods Initiative (CNI) Planning Grant Sharswood/Blumberg The CNI planning process included extensive community engagement for the development of the transformation plan.
 The Sharswood/Blumberg CNI team organized over 52 community meetings, surveys, focus groups, workshops, and other forums during the planning period. - Choice Neighborhoods Implementation Grant North Central Residents have been involved in shaping the goals and strategies of the neighborhood Transformation Plan.
-For example, residents have provided input into plans to improve walkability, increase safety, and decrease litter along the three SEPTA viaducts that cross through the Choice Neighborhood.
-Based in part on resident feedback, SEPTA has also improved the Temple Station by increasing lighting, repairing the platforms, and building additional transit shelters. - PHA involved residents extensively in the development of the Bartram Village/Kingsessing Choice Neighborhoods Transformation Plan.
-Residents will continue to be involved throughout implementation.
+For example, residents have provided input into plans to improve walkability, increase safety and decrease litter along the three SEPTA viaducts that cross through the Choice Neighborhood.
+Based in part on resident feedback, SEPTA has also improved the Temple Station, increasing lighting, repairing the platforms and building additional transit shelters. - PHA will continue to involve residents extensively in the implementation of the Bartram Village/Kingsessing Choice Neighborhoods Transformation Plan.